Meelin GAA: History

-County Finals
+County finals

 Meelin reached their first ever county junior hurling championship final in 1973 and played against Ballinhassig from the Carrigdhoun division.
 Meelin was defeated with a score of 1–6 to 0–5 at Coachford.
 Cork goalkeeper at the time Martin Coleman played in goal for Ballinhassig.
 In 1986 Meelin returned to the county final, however the club suffered a defeat, losing to Ballymartle, with a score of 3–8 to 2–4, with the game also played at Coachford.
 The 2010 competition would forever be remembered in the history of Meelin GAA Club, winning the County Junior A Championship.
 Meelin defeated Cloughduv 1–19 to 2–9 in the County Final at Páirc Uí Rinn, in front of almost 4,000 spectators.

 Munster Championship

 By virtue of winning the County in Cork, Meelin represented Cork in the Munster Junior Hurling Championship.
-In the Semi-final Meelin beat Effin of Limerick, at an eagerly contested and well attended game in Kilmallock.
+In the semi-final Meelin beat Effin of Limerick, at an eagerly contested and well attended game in Kilmallock.
 St Patricks of Tipperary provided the opposition for the Final in Mallow.
 A dominant Meelin was triumphant with a score of 5–18 to 0–9, and Meelin were crowned Munster Champions.

 All-Ireland journey

 The first step on the All-Ireland campaign was at Páirc na hÉireann, Birmingham.
 Meelin's opposition in the All-Ireland quarter final was the Fullen Gaels club from Manchester.
-The supporters travelled from far and wide to see 'the Mighty Meelin' play a championship game overseas.
+The supporters traveled from far and wide to see 'the Mighty Meelin' play a championship game overseas.
 Meelin won the game with a score of 2–15 to 0–8, to set up an All-Ireland semi-final against Bearna/Na Forbacha of Galway.
 The All-Ireland Semi-final was played at Éire Óg, Ennis and Meelin prevailed with a score of 0–16 to 1–4, following a poor performance.
 This set up a set up a subsequent contest with the Kilkenny club John Lockes on 13 February at Croke Park.
 Meelin won with a score of 0–12 to 1–5.